 - Abraham trusts God (Genesis 15:6).

-Anyway, the problem with virtues is that they are mean between extremes and can easily devolve without circumspection.
+Virtues are the mean between extremes and can easily become vices without careful introspection.
 And in Abraham’s story, we see time and again where his self-interest conflicts with the well-being of his wife (letting her into a royal harem!) and his trust in God (having a child with Hagar).
-Hazony makes these exact observations as well.

-I think that for many, particularly in academic Biblical studies, we tend so much to focus on the apparent evil committed by this or that Biblical character that we can fundamentally miss the idea that the authors are trying to paint portraits of the good life.
+In academic Biblical studies, the focus is typically on the apparent evils committed by this or that Biblical character that they tend to miss the idea that the authors are painting pictures of the good life.
 Because of this, they highlight the necessarily difficult task of making wise and just decisions in light of a hierarchy of goods which are often in conflict.

 The idea that Abraham was virtuous despite nearly killing his son and that he was deeply concerned with his family’s riches and reputation is intellectually difficult.
 While I take the story of Isaac as a rejection of human sacrifice, most people I know think Abraham was really going to do it.
-With those to caveats, I still anybody could read back through the Abrahamic narrative (Genesis 12:1-24:1) asking, “what does this say about being happy or blessed in the Biblical sense?”
-I think the food for thought that the story provides will be well worth it.
+But despite Abraham’s flaws, anybody could read through the Abraham story (Genesis 12:1-24:1) asking, “what does this say about living a full and good life?”
+The food for thought would be filling.

 This is Hazony’s translation of Genesis 18:19.
 The Philosophy of the Hebrew Bible, 112.